 Artist Spotlight: Jessica Gorlicky

 She had no guidance, no money, and was fearful of entering the realism of her chosen career.
-At the age of twenty-four, in the year 2000, Jessica became a full time artist.
-She had help from her then boyfriend, who became her husband.
+At the age of twenty-four, in the year 2000, Jessica became a full-time artist.
+She had help from her then-boyfriend, who became her husband.
 At that time, he designed her website.
-“Back then, how much art works did you sell?”
+“Back then, how much artwork did you sell?”
 I asked her.

 “I sold twenty to twenty-five art pieces a year,” she answered.

-Gorlicky would apply to get in to local art shows in Toronto to get a reputation, and get more exposure.
+Gorlicky would apply to get into local art shows in Toronto to get a reputation and get more exposure.
 She sold more pieces a year.
 Jessica then began to enter the world of live art paintings across the city.
-In 2010, she travelled across Canada for the Olympic Torch Relay, followed by seventy seven performances for Cirque du Soleil.
+In 2010, she traveled across Canada for the Olympic Torch Relay, followed by Cirque du Soleil’s seventy-seven performances.